matloff/fastBigStat/README.md

 * For a symmetric matrix A and vector u, the scalar quantity u'Au is called a  *quadratic form*.
-For p-variate normal X, the quadratic form M = (X-&mu;)' &Sigma;<sup>-1</sup> (X-&mu;) turns out to have aa chi-squared distribution with p degrees of freedom.
+For p-variate normal X, the quadratic form M = (X-&mu;)' &Sigma;<sup>-1</sup> (X-&mu;) turns out to have a chi-squared distribution with p degrees of freedom.

 * So if &eta; is the q-th quantile of the &chi;<sup>2</sup>
   distribution with p degrees of freedom, then